Matt-FTW/dotfiles/.config/hypr/.github/README.md

 You can manage and install extensions with `hyprpm`, a package manager that ships by default with hyprland.
 Here's a quick reference guide for installing, updating and removing extensions.

+> [!WARNING]
+> hyprpm update may not work.
+This is and issue with hyprland and its plugins, not with the dotfiles themselves.

 ```bash
 # Installing an extension
 hyprpm add <repo-link>